 - “I played so well, I owned these players so hard, only to have it all taken away with ace-king.
 Stupid ace-king.”

 The GTO response would be to fold; you have plenty of better hands in your range that you can call with.
-Great tournament players will ditch GTO in spots like this.
+Great tournament players will ditch GTO in spots like this, though.
 Why?
-Because their opponents are acting on emotion and we need to adjust accordingly.
+Because it’s possible that the opponent is acting on emotion, and so an adjustment is needed.

-The amygdala doesn’t only put negative thoughts into your mind.
-When you’re the chip leader at the final table and thoughts enter your mind such as what you’re going to do with all the money if you win, that’s also the amygdala talking.
+The amygdala doesn’t just put negative thoughts into your mind.
+When you’re the chip leader at the final table, and thoughts about what you’re going to do with all the money if you win enter your mind, that’s also the amygdala talking.

-The amygdala is like some annoying guy seated next to you talking non-stop when you really, really need to concentrate.
+The amygdala is like a guy seated next to you who talks non-stop during the moments you need to concentrate most.

 The amygdala induces you to come up with an emotional response, and often creates an emotional response on its own whether you want it or not.
 From a poker perspective, it makes focusing on what’s actually important difficult.
 It makes things blurry.

 Why are our brains like this?
-It’s because of evolution.
-Humans are programmed to come up with a quick, effective response when facing extreme danger (poker-wise, this would be simple, extreme things such as ”all-in” or ”fold”).
+Evolution.
+Humans are programmed to come up with a quick, effective response when facing extreme danger (poker-wise, this would be simple, extreme things such as “all-in” or “fold”).

 The last thing our brains are evolved to do is to calculate complex equations when facing an incredibly stressful situation (that’s more of a computer thing).
 Our brains interpret huge final tables (if we aren’t used to playing in them) as something comparable to extreme danger.

-Seasoned pros are going to be able to act rationally in most situations, but when you’re facing a recreational who isn’t used to the pressure, it’s time to ditch GTO and understand what’s really going on in his head when he’s making that huge river shove.
+Seasoned pros are going to be able to act rationally in most situations.
+But when you’re facing a recreational player who isn’t used to the pressure, it’s time to ditch GTO and understand what’s really going on in his head when he makes that huge river shove.

-If you can get these four areas right, I truly believe you can go a long way in this game.
-MTTs are still soft, and the skill aspect is quite overrated as opposed to having the big picture figured out.
+If you can avoid these 4 mistakes, I truly believe you can go a long way in this game.
+MTTs are still soft, and the skill aspect is overrated when comapred to having the big picture figured out.

-I wish you the best of luck on your path, and I’d be happy to answer any questions below in the comments or on Twitter @chuckbasspoker.
+I wish you the best of luck on your journey to success!
+As always, I’m happy to answer questions below in the comments, or you can find me on Twitter @chuckbasspoker.